 The activities of smugglers in the Pwll Du area are well documented and it is claimed that more contraband was landed here than anywhere else in the Bristol Channel.
 The headland at the sheltered bay is 300 feet high and provides an ideal vantage point for guiding the smugglers in and observing the activities of the revenue men.
 The trail inland from the beach is through the wooded Bishopston valley that provided plenty of cover for the smuggling activities.

-The house that now stands behind the shingle bank at Pwll Du was the Beaufort Inn and it, together with the farms at Highway were the used as staging posts by the smuggling gangs.
-Most of these gangs were controlled by William Arthur of Great Highway Farm, and John Griffiths of Little Highway.
+The house that now stands behind the shingle bank at Pwll Du was the Beaufort Inn and it, together with the farms at Highway, were the used as staging posts by the smuggling gangs.
+Most of these gangs were controlled by William Arthur of Great Highway Farm and John Griffiths of Little Highway.

 Another infamous smuggling centre was Port Eynon where the Lucas family ran operations from the Salt House.
-The Lucas family have a long and distinguished history — Sir Charles Lucas fought for the King in the Civil War and was executed on the orders of Oliver Cromwell.
+The Lucas family has a long and distinguished history — Sir Charles Lucas fought for the King in the Civil War and was executed on the orders of Oliver Cromwell.
 John, the black sheep of the family, who after a spell abroad, fortified the Salt House and started his smuggling dynasty.
 He had a reputation for violence but it is reported that he used the spoils of smuggling to support the Gower poor.
 Culver hole, a medieval pigeon loft built into a cliffside cave at Port Eynon and Port Eynon church are both reputed to have been used to store contraband goods at the time of the battle of Trafalgar.

 It is said Rhossili Bay was ideal for smugglers due to its remote location; one well-known smuggler was William Stote, Innkeeper of Middleton, who imprisoned a revenue officer in his stable.
-Contraband was hidden all over western Gower and it is reported that especially dug cellars were located on Rhossili Down and at Landimore.
+Contraband was hidden all over western Gower and it is reported that especially dug cellars were located on Rhossili Down, Landimore and elsewhere.
 Some smugglers resorted to deliberately wrecking ships as the booty gained from shipwrecks was a great ‘prize’.
 The wreckers of Rhossili may have been responsible for some of the shipwrecked in and around the bay.
 False lanterns set along the coast lured ships to their fate.
 The infamous ‘Dollar Ship’ was wrecked in Rhossili Bay in the 17th century.
 Spanish silver dollars depicting Phillip IV dated to 1625 and 1639 were recovered from the wreck over a hundred years later in 1807.
 It is reported that further finds were made throughout the years, the last being in 1833.
 Other known shipwrecks in the bay include; City of Bristol 1840, Tocopilla 1878, Mary Stenhouse 1879, Verani 1894, Ann of Bridgewater 1899, Notre Dame de Lourdes 1910, Pansy 161 1941 and the Cleveland 1957.
 Remains of Helvetia wrecked in 1887 and of Vennerne wrecked in 1894, can still be seen in Rhossili Bay.
 Some of these ships may have been the victims of the wreckers of Rhossili.

 Two notable appropriately named landmarks are a testament to the smuggling heritage of the Gower coast.
 These are;